Schedule a Meeting

 William received a B.S. at The University of Maryland.
 He also served as a Captain in the U.S. Marine Corp.

-Ken earned a B.S. and M.B.A. from Ohio State University.
-He also served as a Captain in the United States Air Force.
+Ken earned both a bachelor’s and a master’s degree from The Ohio State University.
+He also served as a captain in the United States Air Force.

 Dr. Tim Bussiek leads the overall Marketing activities for Saama, including market strategy, communications, demand generation, product marketing and customer success programs.
 He has over 20 years experience in enterprise software, heading up product, sales, development, support, marketing, and strategy functions.
 As such, Tim has been a key driver and visionary in Silicon Valley’s evolution of e-commerce, service-oriented architecture (SOA), cloud management, real-time enterprise (RTE), as well as analytics technologies and their adoption in advanced enterprise settings.

 Before joining Saama, Tim held executive positions as CTO and VP Products at a number of IT startups with a focus on go-to-market execution.
 Previously he served 8 years in leading roles within SAP’s Product Marketing, covering applications such as Supplier Relationship Management (SRM), Customer Relationship Management (CRM), Duet, Analytics, Enterprise Search, Employee Self-Services, and the SOA xApps.
 In his most recent role at SAP, he was responsible for the Business Development of SAP Value Prototyping – Cloud Hosting & Logistics Services, driving on-demand local innovation based on pre-assembled solutions, enterprise-class hosting and moving of complete landscapes across public and private clouds, with a focus on SAP HANA and other analytical applications from SAP.